Yuelioi/docs_yuelili_com/src/houdini/docs/zh/vex/Bsdfs/cvex_bsdf.md

 The function must overwrite this variable with the reflectivity (albedo) of the BSDF.

 This should not be dependent on the `v` vector, since it is used as an average reflectivity over all lighting directions.
-This is the value that the [albedo](albedo.html "Returns the albedo (percentage of reflected light) for a bsdf given the outgoing light direction.") function will return.
+This is the value that the [albedo](albedo.html) () ("Returns the albedo (percentage of reflected light) for a bsdf given the outgoing light direction.") function will return.

 `eval`